 March 15th 1932 saw the first radio broadcast from the art deco styled Broadcasting House.
 It was build in the art deco style of the period with a facing of Portland stone over a steel frame.
 A new eastern extension is named after radio disc jockey John Peel.

-Eltham Palace is an opulent art deco home is attached to a medieval palace.
+Eltham Palace is an opulent art deco home attached to a medieval palace.
 Constructed in 1933 for millionaire Stephen Coulthard, it has some ground-breaking features including centralised vacuum cleaning and a loudspeaker system.
-There’s also a special lift for the pet monkey.
+There’s also a special lift for the pet monkey!

-The palace arranges special events such as art deco tours, medieval jousting, and great stuff for the kids too.
-Nearby attractions include the famous antiques markets in Greenwich, the National Maritime Museum, Chislehurst Caves and The Royal Artillery Museum.
+The Palace arranges special events such as art deco tours, medieval jousting, and great stuff for the kids too.
+Nearby attractions include the famous antiques markets in Greenwich, Greenwich Park, the National Maritime Museum, Chislehurst Caves and The Royal Artillery Museum.

 Languages: English